Poland, Hungary should go to EU court on rule of law, not block budget, Commission says

 BRUSSELS (Reuters) - Poland and Hungary should ask the European Union’s top court to assess the link between access to EU money and observing the rule of law, instead of blocking the EU’s 2021-2027 budget and recovery plan, the head of the European Commission said.

-Speaking to the European Parliament, Von der Leyen stressed that the EU’s rule that the bloc’s funds can only be sent to governments that observe the rule of law would be applied only to protect EU budget funds.
+Speaking to the European Parliament, Ursula von der Leyen stressed that the EU’s rule that the bloc’s funds can only be sent to governments that observe the rule of law would be applied only to protect EU budget funds.

 “We are talking here about the violations of the rule of law that are threatening the EU budget and only that,” she said.
 “It is very difficult to imagine anybody in Europe who would possibly have anything against that principle.”